Rhaella Targaryen (daughter of Aegon)

 The Sons of the Dragon (mentioned)

-As she was the younger of the two girls, Rhaella was sent to Oldtown as a ward of House Hightower, while her twin sister and mother remained at King's Landing.
-When her mother learned that her brother, Prince Jaehaerys, had announced his claim to the Iron Throne, she fled King's Landing on Dreamfyre to join Jaehaerys's cause, taking Aerea and the Valyrian steel sword Blackfyre with her.
-An enraged Maegor sent a rider to Oldtown, commanding Lord Hightower to behead Rhaella as punishment for Rhaena's betrayal.
+As she was the younger of the two girls, Rhaella was sent to Oldtown to be trained as a septa, while her twin sister was named Maegor's heir and kept at court.
+When Rhaella's mother, Queen Rhaena, learned that Prince Jaehaerys, the youngest of her brothers, had announced his claim to the Iron Throne, Rhaena fled King's Landing on Dreamfyre to join Jaehaerys's cause, taking Aerea and the Valyrian steel sword Blackfyre with her.
+An enraged Maegor sent a rider to Oldtown, commanding Lord House Hightower to behead Rhaella as punishment for Rhaena's betrayal.
 However, Lord Hightower refused and instead imprisoned the messenger.

 Behind the Scenes